celery/celery/docs/faq.rst

 Can I change the interval of a periodic task at runtime?
 --------------------------------------------------------

-**Answer**: Yes.
-You can use the Django database scheduler, or you can create a new schedule subclass and override :meth:`~celery.schedules.schedule.is_due`:
+**Answer**: Yes, you can use the Django database scheduler, or you can create a new schedule subclass and override :meth:`~celery.schedules.schedule.is_due`:

 .. code-block:: python

     from celery.schedules import schedule

     class my_schedule(schedule):